Code-Institute-Submissions/bad-and-boogie/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+This site was deployed through github pages.
+The method is listed below.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+1. Go into the github repository
-- Different values for environment variables (Heroku Config Vars)?
+2. Click on the settings button
-- Different configuration files?
+3. Scroll down until you see the Github Pages heading
-- Separate git branch?
+4. Select the master branch on the drop down menu

-In addition, if it is not obvious, you should also describe how to run your code locally.
+5. Press deploy, it will be up after about 10 minutes

 ## Credits
-The pictures on this site was very kindly approved to be used by the Emma Dewita Öberg, you can find her portfolio on https://www.emmadewita.com/ .
+The pictures on this site was very kindly approved to be used by Emma Dewita Öberg, you can find her portfolio on https://www.emmadewita.com/ .

 ### Content